cloudpilot-emu/cloudpilot-emu/README.md

 The web app is written in Typescript using [Angular](https://angular.io) and [Ionic](https://ionicframework.com).
 In order to build you need [NodeJS](https://nodejs.org/en/) and [yarn](https://yarnpkg.com) installed.
-Go to the `cloudpilot-ionic" directory and do
+Go to the `web` directory and do

 ```
     $ yarn install